DennisMat/Trading/README.md

 # Trading
 Algorithmics trading code

 Nothing worth here.
-This is a half baked code which I set out to work on but never completed.
+This is a half baked code which I set out to work on, but never completed.